jingxuan091/jingxuan091/README.md

 <h1 align="center">Hi 👋, I'm Jingxuan Zhu</h1>

-- 🔭 Here are some of my data and ML projects in the repository.**
+- 🔭 Here are some of my data and ML projects.
+Please find them in the repository.

 - 📫 How to reach me **jingxuan091@gmail.com**